kennethngyen/cse15l-lab-reports/index.md

-## Heading 1
-Hello, World!
+# Hello, World!

-## Heading 2
-Today, we are commencing the beginning of the lab report era.
+## Today, we are commencing the beginning of the lab report era.

 > Great!
 What's next?